 Something must have happened at work.
 The most reasonable conclusion is that she has lost it.
 She has been fired because she isn’t easy to get along with, likely brings down the mood of everyone around her, and maybe she’s a shitty worker as well.
 I don’t care whether or not she deserved to lose her job, though, because I don’t want to see my Alazne like this.
 I fear that she has hit her limit, and she has nobody to calm her down.

 Suddenly, Alazne stops crying.
 Her eyes are still red and puffy, but they have dried up.
-She sits straight up on the sofa and stares at the opposite wall as if she has just figured out a solution.
-She takes out her laptop.
+She sits straight up on the sofa and stares at the opposite wall as if she has figured out a solution.
+She rushes to her bedroom and sits in front of her desktop computer.
 A couple of minutes later she changes her status on the local employment services as available.
 She attempts to search for administrative jobs in the area, but she gives up, and her Google searches turn creative: ‘what is the most painless way to kill oneself’, ‘I hate my life’, ‘how to commit suicide without pain’, ‘I need to die’.

 Sitting next to Alazne, I witness her falling down the rabbit hole through several websites and forums.
-She considers pills and alcohol, as well as which of the varieties of pills would do the trick, but she doesn’t like the possibility of her body betraying her by vomiting the deadly mix.
+She considers pills and alcohol, as well as which of the varieties of pills would do the trick, but she dislikes the possibility of her body betraying her by vomiting the deadly mix.
 Then she gets fascinated by the idea of hanging herself.
 She browses through a variety of noose pictures as if she were stalking online models.
-Along the way I feel as if I’m losing my mind out of worry, fear and impotence.
-Eventually Alazne closes her laptop, curls up on the sofa in a fetal position and falls asleep.
+Along the way I’m losing my mind out of worry, fear and impotence.
+Eventually Alazne shuts off her computer, curls up on the bed in a fetal position and falls asleep.

 To be honest, I was surprised that she could keep a job to begin with.
-I love Alazne, but she’s the kind of plain-looking woman that men wouldn’t bother with, she’s very withdrawn and doesn’t have a natural instinct to interact with others.
+I love Alazne, but she’s the kind of plain-looking woman with whom men wouldn’t bother, she’s very withdrawn and lacks a natural instinct to interact with others.
 She doesn’t have the faintest hobby that would cause random men on the streets or public places to approach her even because they mistook her for someone else.
 She’s sliding down quicker and quicker towards dying alone.
 It would be fine if she had accepted it, but it clearly hurts her down to her bones.

 It seems Alazne has saved up enough money to avoid searching for a job immediately.
-Or maybe she just doesn’t care any longer.
+Or maybe she has ceased to care.
 For the next couple of days she barely did anything but masturbate.
 On the third she made a rope out of her sheet, then tied one end around a doorknob.
 She lied face down some distance away from the door, she wrapped the other end of the sheet-rope around her throat and then she twisted her body in a new form of yoga, testing which positions would allow her to choke to death even if she fell unconscious.

-The fourth day she went to her parents’ graves, and cried.
+The fourth day she visited her parents’ graves, and cried.

-Through some of the documents Alazne brought home I learned that she intended to ride her unemployment benefits until she couldn’t justify remaining at home any longer.
-She grew addicted to new series, and even started reading novels again, which I had only seen her do twice since the day I heard her playing guitar and I chose to haunt her apartment.
-She seemed to relax a bit, and my daydreams changed into me being alive, having a very well-paying job and allowing my Alazne to remain a housewife.
+Through some of the documents Alazne brought home, I learned that she intended to ride her unemployment benefits until she couldn’t justify staying home any longer.
+She grew addicted to new series, and even started reading novels again, which I had only seen her do twice since the day I heard her play guitar and I chose to haunt her apartment.
+She seemed to relax a bit, and my daydreams transformed into me being alive, having a very well-paying job and allowing my Alazne to remain a housewife.
 What a life that would be, saved from the nightmarish stress of pointless jobs, bastardly bosses, shitty coworkers, as well as having to worry constantly about making enough money to pay the bills.
 The more I replayed that daydream the more excited I became, and I would have masturbated if I could.
 It felt like the best gift to give your girlfriend, one for which my imagined version of Alazne loved me forever and ever.
-The daydreams became so vivid that I almost believed it was real, which didn’t seem to be too much of a stretch since I spent most of my time in a trance anyway.
+The daydreams became so vivid that I almost believed they were real, which wasn’t much of a stretch because I spent most of my time in a trance anyway.

-Once it became clear that Alazne had climbed out of her hole and now she was merely depressed, I got bored of lying on her sofa and watching stupid television shows.
+Once it became clear that Alazne had climbed out of her hole and now she was merely depressed, I got bored of lying on her sofa and watching anime.
 I wanted to get out for a bit.
 I considered myself something of a guardian angel, although I couldn’t protect Alazne in any way, but I needed a break.

 Early in the morning, a couple of hours before Alazne wakes up these days, I leave her apartment to wander aimlessly through the city.
-However, when I spot a bunch of people getting on a bus to Donostia, I figure that I might as well get in too.
+However, when I spot a bunch of people getting on a bus to Donostia, I figure that I may as well join them.
 Once I find a seat, I close my eyes and listen to the conversations around me while I let my mind drift.

-After we pass Rentería, the bus get gradually more crowded.
+After we pass Rentería, the bus gets gradually more crowded.
 At one point a wave of nausea shakes me from head to toe only to realize that some teenager had the gall to sit on my seat.
-After I jump out to the cramped space between the seats, the teenager complains about having been overwhelmed by a sudden cold.
+I jump out to the cramped space between the seats.
+The teenager complains about having been overwhelmed by a sudden cold.
 These people have no manners.